 The government will work closely with the fishing and catering industries and retailers on how an origin labelling scheme could operate in NSW.

 $400,000 will be invested as part of a campaign to promote the state’s $90 million seafood industry to consumers and communities throughout NSW.

-For more information on the NSW Commercial Fisheries Business Adjustment Program, visit the DPI Fisheries website.
+Find out more on the NSW Commercial Fisheries Business Adjustment Program.